-It is therefore important that in order a Cyprus company not to be taxed elsewhere but instead only be taxed in Cyprus, key management decisions should take place in Cyprus by real fit and proper decision makers.
+It is therefore important that in order for a Cyprus registered company not to be taxed elsewhere but instead only be taxed in Cyprus, key management decisions should take place in Cyprus by real fit and proper decision-makers.

-When place of place of effective management is not in Cyprus.
+When the place of effective management is not in Cyprus.

 Place of effective management